brentlintner/linus/TRACKER.md

     * Bug: Prune is disabled right now (NOTE: we are going to change this anyways when we introduce only "open files")

 * Open Files
+    * If too many files are open on boot, have a threshold or error out (too big for context window)
     * Start using concept "open files", i.e periodically or on threshold: compact versions etc, and bring all into Open Files section instead of File References section (that way we can optimize the file references section succinctly)
         * If you don't have an open file, then ask to open them (can use function calling here)
     * If the file references (aka open files) etc is bigger than certain amount, do a simple optimization for now (how? need vector db...)